 It eventually led to a discussion on an ensuing episode about how the Cleveland Indians ace led MLB in both inducing swings at pitches outside the strike zone and coaxing swings on pitches that are more than 18 inches from the center of the zone.

-That’s a particularly telling indicator of nasty stuff; in many instances, batters see these pitches as strikes and begin their swing before the ball drops, breaks, sails, or rises well out of the strike zone.
-But while Bieber is elite when it comes to generating swings on pitches far off the plate, the data reveals he wasn’t baseball’s best in that area last season.
+That’s a particularly telling indicator of nasty stuff.
+In many instances, batters see these pitches as strikes and begin their swing before the ball drops, breaks, sails, or rises well out of the strike zone.
+But while Bieber was elite when it came to generating swings on pitches far off the plate, the data revealed he wasn’t baseball’s best in that area in 2020.

 He ranked third, according to extreme chase+.
 What is extreme chase+?
 It’s measured using a complex algorithm that finds pitches similar to ones we’re looking at here and calculates how frequently those pitches were called strikes – in this case, none.